-Applications undergoing an assessment receive a Pass or Fail grade based on their ability to adequately secure Protection Level 2 data.
+Applications undergoing an assessment receive a Pass or Fail grade based on their ability to adequately secure UC P4 data.
 A Fail grade is issued when an application contains vulnerabilities or exposures that when exploited, directly lead to a confidentiality breach of covered data.

 The following vulnerabilities will result in an automatic Fail grade for any application: